Simewu/blockchain-simulator/README.md

 Bitcoin Simulator is a tool used to simulate the behavior of Bitcoin from within the browser.

-This tool can generate network topologies, tweak each node, then simulate how these topologies affect the distributed consensus of the system as a whole.
+This tool can generate network topologies, mimic the behavior of real nodes, simulate how these layouts affect the distributed consensus of the system as a whole, and measure the outcomes.

 Various attacks can be crafted and measured.
 A few notable ones are as follows:
 - 51% attack